-CRITERIA 1=Novice (< = 40 %) 2=Developing (41-55%) 3=Proficient (56-69%) 4= Accomplishing (> = 70%) Reflection on learning Shows little insight into Shows some insight but Demonstrates an Demonstrates with evidence (50%) learning; narrates/describes needs encouragement to understanding of reflection an understanding of critical Reflects on learning in experience without an engage in deeper reflection and critical discussion with reflection and initiates relation to portfolio understanding of the critical on experience as it relates to placement supervisor, discussion with placement elements which includes elements that determine outcomes. placement mentor and/or supervisor, placement planning, personal values outcomes. peers. mentor and/or peers. and theoretical principles Recognises the link between Recognises that enriching linked to year 2 modules, as experience and informed and informing all aspects of well as discussions with planning development. practice within the Placement Supervisor, environment requires cycles Placement Mentor and/or of reflective practice on a peers. regular basis.
+CRITERIA 1=Novice (< = 40 %) 2=Developing (41-55%) 3=Proficient (56-69%) 4= Accomplishing (> = 70%) Reflection on learning (50%) Reflects on personal learning in relation to portfolio elements, which includes planning, personal values and theoretical principles linked to year 2 modules, as well as discussions with Placement Supervisor, Placement Shows little insight into learning; narrates/describes experience without an understanding of the critical elements that determine outcomes.
+Shows some insight, but needs encouragement to engage in deeper reflection on experience as it relates to outcomes Demonstrates an understanding of reflection and critical discussion with placement supervisor, placement mentor and/or peers.
+Recognises the link between experience and informed planning development.
+Demonstrates with evidence an understanding of critical reflection and initiates discussion with placement supervisor, placement mentor and/or peers.
+Recognises that enriching and informing all aspects of practice within the environment requires cycles of reflective practice on a Mentor and/or peers.
 Integrates feedback (30%) Integrates feedback from Placement Supervisor, Placement Mentor and/or peers and reflects on experience.
 Focus is on aspects of the experience; does not integrate feedback.
 Hesitant to integrate feedback; restricts only to certain experiences.
-Integrates feedback and from placement supervisor, placement mentor and/or peers, and reflects on experience.
+Integrates feedback and from placement supervisor, placement mentor and/or peers, and reflects on experience. regular basis.
 Looks out for opportunities to integrate feedback from placement supervisor, placement mentor and/or peers, and critically reflects on experience.
 Documenting and reflection/ Structure (20%) Reflects all the learning outcomes for the module.
 Structured and timely submission, submitted as per guidelines.
 Does not meet the learning outcomes.
 Little or no structure and/or submits after agreed deadline.
 Barely or mostly meets learning outcomes.
 Follows a structure, but not signposted and/or submits after agreed deadline.
 Meets all learning outcomes.
 Follows accepted guidelines and agreed deadlines with some signposting.
 Meets all learning outcomes.
 Clearly structured, signposted and meets requirements including agreed deadlines.